kingharrison/rules.rockdafloor/README.md

 The run of show is always the same:

 1. Cypher Prelims - Levels run lowest to highest (Intro, Beginner, Intermediate, Advanced, Pro).
 Within a Level, if the field is split into age Divisions, prelims run youngest to oldest before moving to the next Level.
-Age Division splits only happen when there are enough athletes to support them.
+Division splits follow the three-tier rules in [How Divisions Split](#how-divisions-split).
 2. Crew Showcase Routines - Performance order is random.
 While showcases run, the scoring table tabulates prelim scores and builds the brackets.
 3. Bracket Announcement - Seeds and brackets are announced once the Showcase Routines are complete.
 4. Top 8 Brackets - Brackets run one stage at a time across the whole event: all Quarterfinals first, then all Semifinals, then all Third Place Battles, then all Finals.
 Within each stage, battles run lowest Level to highest; within a Level, youngest age Division to oldest; and where a group has multiple brackets, lowest bracket to highest (3-C, then 2-C, then 1-C).
 A bracket whose Quarterfinals are all byes simply skips that stage.